menandmice/micetro_docs/guides/user-manual/acl_general_roles.rst

 User Administrators
    Full access to User and Group objects.

+DNS viewers
+   Can view DNS objects and information, but not make changes.

+IPAM viewers
+   Can view IPAM and DHCP objects and information, but not make changes.

 Requesters
    Able to make and queue DNS change requests.
 (See :ref:`webapp-workflows`.)